In this article:

 1. Time spent in your product, trending on a 15-day to 15-day comparison.

 Compares the total time spent by an account over the last 15 days vs. the previous 15 days.
 If it increases by 5% or more it'll get 100 score.
 If it decreases by 40% or more it'll get 0 score.

 If an account doesn't have an interaction recorded in Natero for more than or equal to 60 days, it will receive a 0 score.
 If an account has an interaction recorded less than or equal to 30 days, it'll receive a 100 score.

 3. Age of open invoice(s).

 If an account has an open invoice that's more than or equal to 90 days old, it'll get 0 score.
 If an account has an open invoice that's less than or equal to 45 days old, it'll get 100 score.

 If an account has more than or equal to 4 open support tickets, it'll get 0 score.
 If an account has less than or equal to 1 support ticket, it'll get 100 score.

-If the CSM score assigned to an account is 0, it'll get 0 score.
-If the CSM score assigned to an account is 100, it'll get 0 score.
+If the CSM scores the account a 0, it'll receive a 0 score.
+If the CSM scores the account a 100, it'll receive a 100 score.